balli712/ttrend/README.md

 ## Ttrend application

-This is a small applicaiton which contains main and test folders.
+This is a small application which contains main and test folders.
 The source code is from https://github.com/ravdy/tweet-trend-new.

 ## Terraform